AequilibraE/qaequilibrae/docs/source/SiouxFalls.rst

 for the beginner modeler out there.
 All the data used here can be downloaded at the :ref:`tutorial_sample_data` page.

-As to not upset those who think that Sioux Falls is not a realist example (you would be right to think so), the example data is also available for the Chicago regional model, which has nearly 40,000 links and almost 1,800 zones.
+As to not upset those who think that Sioux Falls is not a realistic example (you would be right to think so), the example data is also available for the Chicago regional model, which has nearly 40,000 links and almost 1,800 zones.

+Got a bigger instance we could use as an example?
+Send it over!

 Creating a project
 -------------------

-If we start from a set of layers that we have already prepared acording to the instructions on :ref:`network_preparation`
+IF all you have to start your project are the layers and matrices (or the demand model) from your original model, then we can import it into AequilibraE.
+Just Make sure that you followed the layer preparation instructions on :ref:`network_preparation`.

-The project creation resource lives under the project menu
+The project creation resource lives under the project menu.

 .. image:: images/create_project_from_layers.png
     :width: 479